alex2006hw/alex2006hw-dev.github.io/blog/contents/articles/live/passions/index.md

 I was happy.
 The happiness of ignorance.
 It is a close loop feed back system I was in.
 Others around me use the same measurement stick and seemed happy.
 I was happy.

-After this reflection, I found that I was not happy.
+Upon reflections, I found that I was not happy.
 I was content.
 I was docile.
-Life comes at me and I make the best of it.
-How well I do is dictated by my stick.
+Life comes at me and I navigate it according to the measurements of my yard-stick.

-With the goverment's support, I've decided to remove money from my measurement.
+I was unhappy with the way I measure my life.
+Through some consequences, I was able to remove money from my measurements.
 What I have left was time.
 This is novel, this is new, I now have time to live my life.

 ##### What Am I to do with all this time.

-My measurement stick changed and I am lost.
-I found that I did not have any passion.
-I have been floating through life without any other goal than to make money.
-Without this goal, I am lost.

-I need to become un-lost.
-I need to re-define myself.
-After meditations, I understand that 'I need to understand myself better before I can re-define it.'
-Up to now, external drivers control my life, I decided to see if I can reverse that.
-I want to see if I can ignore external drivers and live my life.

-I found that I could.
-Daily experiences were exhilarating.
-I have no master but myself.
-My time is my own to do as I like.
-Day and night, I do as I please following a single rule:
+I need to re-define myself using my new yard-stick.

+I did not worry about money when I was living at home.
+My parents took care of that.

+I had live life according to a single rule:

 - Have fun.
 No drama.

-I soon found that this is not enough.

 ##### Selfish individuals

-I found that 'Have fun.
+But, I found that 'Have fun.
 No drama' produces selfish people!

-Everything I do, would be guided by this rule.
-If it is not fun.
+I remember; If it is not fun.
 I will not do it.
-If it cause negative drama to myself or other, I will not do it.
-I have no empathy for others.
-I have become selfish.
-Something is missing.
+Negative drama , I will not do it.
+I was selfish.
+It was all about me.

 ##### Rules are needed

-I found that I need some guidelines to 'HFND.'
-After self examinations, came up with the following rule:
+A rule for more empathy.

 > live, learn, grow